 The last point speaks for itself.
 Just as the Internet created endless new possibilities, this is the same for blockchain now.
 We know what it is, but how are we going to use it?
 This is an open book for innovators.

-Then, innovate, create groundbreaking solutions, and let us all make our world a safer, better place!
+Let us then innovate, create groundbreaking solutions, and make our world a safer, better place!